FOREX-Dollar hits three-week low to yen as Fed's Powell less hawkish than feared

 Against the yen specifically, "those who had expected rapid rises of U.S. interest rates are probably here taking profit," Yamamoto added.

-The euro EUR=EBS, which is the most heavily weighted currency in the index, was little changed at $1.02025, but following a 0.82% jump overnight.
+The euro EUR=EBS, which is the most heavily weighted currency in the index, was little changed at $1.02045, following a 0.82% jump overnight.

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Kevin Buckland; Additional reporting by Tom Westbrook; Editing by Lincoln Feast & Simon Cameron-Moore)
+(Reporting by Kevin Buckland; Additional reporting by Tom Westbrook; Editing by Lincoln Feast, Simon Cameron-Moore and Sam Holmes)

 ((Kevin.Buckland@thomsonreuters.com;))